220620NET/Craft-A-Cosmo/README.md

 # About
-Cosminis are a recent hit involving digital companions that users interact with and care for in a social media setting.
+Cosminis, an adorable little online creature, are a recent hit involving digital companions that users interact with and care for in a social media setting.
 With the rise in popularity of this sensation; our store provides fans a way to bring the online experience into their homes in the form of cute plushies themed to each character.
 On our website each user can register and browse a unique collection of cosmini stuffed animals and place orders to be delivered straight to their home.
-Our application plans to feature an exciting "construct-your-own" tool, where users can craft their own special cosmini; and add personal flair to each item shipped!
+Our store allows users to purchase and own their own plush Cosminis and special merchandise (t-shirts and mugs) with their favorite little monster represented for the world to see.

 # User Stories
 As a user, I should be able to Login and Register